PuruVJ/puruvjdev2/src/blog/declaring-undying-love-for-typescript.md

 > Refresher: Optional chaining removes the need for checking for properties in an object before using them. `x && x.y && x.y.z && x.y.z()` simply becomes `x?.y?.z.()` using Optional Chaining.

-Same was the case with Classes, ES6 Proxies, Spread operator, Destructing.
+Same was the case with Classes, ES6 Proxies, Spread operator, Destructuring.
 You name it.

-# Intersection types save labour
+# Intersection types save effort

 In MySQL, you split up related data into different tables.
 For example,